Is Windows Defender Good Enough in 2024? Full Guide

 Bottom Line:

-Kaspersky is a full-featured antivirus suite — it has a better malware scanner than Microsoft Defender as well as some really useful security tools.
+Kaspersky is a full-featured antivirus suite — it has a better malware scanner and more customization options than Defender, as well as some really useful security tools.
 The parental controls, secure financial protections, and password manager are all surprisingly good.
 All of Kaspersky’s plans come with a 30-day money-back guarantee.

 Read the full Kaspersky review here >